enable-jarowa/clammit/README.md

 unix-socket-perms        | The file mode of the UNIX socket, if listening on one clamd-url                | The URL of the clamd server virus-status-code        | (Optional) The HTTP status code to return when a virus is found.
 Default 418 virus-found-body         | (Optional) Returns this message if a virus was found.
-Integrate variable % in message for virus name application-url          | (Optional) Forward all requests to this application content-memory-threshold | (Optional) Maximum payload size to keep in RAM.
+Integrate variable %s in message for virus name application-url          | (Optional) Forward all requests to this application content-memory-threshold | (Optional) Maximum payload size to keep in RAM.
 Larger files are spooled to disk log-file                 | (Optional) The clammit log file, if ommitted will log to stdout